How to Invest in UK Property: A Step-by-Step Guide for British Expats

 Reviewing the title and lease (if leasehold)

-You’ll pay your deposit and then exchange and complete.
+You’ll pay your deposit and your remaining solictor fees and then exchange and complete.
 The property is now yours!

-Step 8.
-Let the Property and Operate It
+Step 8: Let the Property & Operate It

 Advertise the property